Chapter 1: Morning in Roanapur

 A mood swing swept over her.
 Feeling somewhat helpless, she desperately struggled to fight back the surge of emotions that threatened to come forth.
 She would not cry.
 She refused to cry.
 Even if her hormones were causing her body to go wild, she refused to shed a single tear.

-Her efforts were fruitless, and she lost the battle with herself.
-Ashamed at her own weakness, she fell to her hands and knees as a few tears made their escape.
-Even in private she dared not show it, but she was scared.
+Her efforts were useless.
+Ashamed at her own weakness, she fell to her hands and knees as a few tears dared to make their escape.
+Even in private she tried not to show it, but she was scared.
 If anyone in the city discovered her secret, she was as good as dead.
 Every last bastard who owned a gun would be scrambling to take her down while she was vulnerable just to make a name for themselves.

-Her hands clenched into fists.
-Fear was replaced with anger and frustration.
+Her hands clenched into fists again, and fear was replaced with anger and frustration.